satyambnsal/docker-workshop/lessons/virtualization.md

 ---
 path: '/virtualization'
 title: 'History of Virtualization'
-order: 2.0
+order: 2.1
 section: "Overview"
 description: "History of Virtualization"
 ---

 Let's go back in time to understand how the production system was working in the early days of World Wide Web.
-Suppose you are a Head of Engineering of a fancy startup called Nest-o 😄, Website that allows you to rent a home in any city in India.
+Suppose you are a Head of Engineering of a fancy startup called Nest-o 😄 .
+A Website that allows you to rent a home in any city in India.

 Lets see how you would have deployed your site back then.
 You either purchase a bunch of CPU and Memory and setup the servers on your own **or** you rent the server. you go to Dell or EMC, which at that time provided facility to rent the servers. you go in their server farm, setup a machine, put your code there and run the server.